Height Calculator guide

 The formula in plain language

-In plain language: The calculator converts parent heights to inches, averages them, then adds 5 inches for a male estimate or subtracts 5 inches for a female estimate.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator converts both parent heights to inches.
+For a male estimate it adds 5 inches to the parent-height total before dividing by 2.
+For a female estimate it subtracts 5 inches before dividing by 2.
+The examples on the page are there so you can compare your inputs with a parent-height example before copying the answer.

 How to read the answer